Customizing your PHP settings with DreamPress

 Overview

-Creating a .user.ini file
+How to create a .user.ini file

 /home/username/example.com

-You can create a .user.ini file by logging into your server via FTP or SSH.
+You can create a .user.ini file by logging in to your server via FTP or SSH.
 The following sections describe how to do this for both methods.

 Creating a .user.ini file via FTP (recommended for beginners)